UNITED STATES

 Nature of Operations

-The Company’s current operations concentrate around two types of projects, land development and house rental business.
-Both of them are included in our only reporting segment – real state.
+The Company’s current operations concentrate around land development projects, included in our only reporting segment – real estate.
 In determination of segments, the Company, together with its chief operating decision maker, who is also our CEO, considers factors that include the nature of business activities, allocation of resources and management structure.

 Principles of Consolidation